 Making the right choice

 Buying a stairlift represents a significant investment in both your home and your own comfort and safety, which should pay dividends for many years to come.
-Once you have reached the decision to purchase a stairlift, you will probably be keen to get going and regain your freedom of movement around the home as soon as possible, but it is important to take your time and not rush into a decision on what to buy, in order to make the right choice.
+Once you have reached the decision to purchase a stairlift, you will probably be keen to get going and regain your freedom of movement around the home as soon as possible, but it is important to take your time and not rush into a decision on what to buy you could even consider stairlift rental, in order to make the right choice.

 • Develop a clear idea of your requirements and do plenty of window shopping before you start shopping around with the intent to buy.